ONSdigital/application-profile/csv.md

 ##### Observation status columns

-When creating observation status columns a naming convetion helps users understand how they relate to the observation to the qualification.
+When creating observation status columns a naming convention helps users understand how they relate to the observation to the qualification.
 In this case for a given column name containing observations, the observation status column should have the same name as the observation column plus `_status` as a suffix.
 For example an observation column called `observation` should have a corresponding observation status called `observation_status`.

 #### Measure columns

-Measure columns are used to describe the measurement method for the observation when a dataset has multiple meausres.
+Measure columns are used to describe the measurement method for the observation when a dataset has multiple measures.
 For example, a dataset may have a measure of `spend` and another measure of `spend per person`.
 In this case, the measure column would contain the measurement method for each observation.
 In many datasets the measure column is not required as there is only one measure.

 Example measures include counts (e.g. of people, money, companies), indexes, and frequency.